KunalD09/ML_Bootcam_mini_projects/Unit_3.5_Collect_data_for_Capstone_project/Readme.md

 **Chatbot_dataset_collection_1:**

 It contains a python code to read the json file and explore the data for implementing chatbot.
-The data is in Chinese language which is translated to English format using Google translator API.
+The data is in Chinese language which is translated to English using Google translator API.

 **Chatbot_dataset_collection_2:**